reynotekoppele/cookie-parser/README.md

 # Cookie Parser
-A small and lightweight library for for creating, reading and deleting cookies.
+A small and lightweight library for creating, reading and deleting cookies.

 * < **260 bytes** gzipped!